choishingwan/PRS-Tutorial/docs/base.md

 3. Compresses and writes the results to **Height.QC.gz**

 # \# Sex chromosomes
 Previously performed QC on these data removed individuals with mismatching (inferred) biological and reported sex, while the sex chromosomes are not included.
-Please refer to the corresponding section in the paper for details relating QC performed in relation to the sex chromosomes.
+Please refer to the corresponding section in the paper for details on QC performed in relation to the sex chromosomes.

 # \# Sample overlap
 In this tutorial the target data are simulated and thus there must be no sample overlap.
-However, users should ensure that the possibility of sample overlap between the base and target data is minimised.
+However, users should ensure that the possibility of sample overlap between the base and target data is minimised (see paper for details).

 # \# Relatedness
 In this tutorial the target data are simulated and thus there must be no closely related individuals across the base and target data.
-However, users should ensure that the possibility of closely related individuals between the base and target data is minimised.
+However, users should ensure that the possibility of closely related individuals between the base and target data is minimised (see paper for details).

 The **Height.QC.gz** base data are now ready for using in downstream analyses.